nakulsinghsisodia/DeepFake-Detector/README.md

 - The system will process the file and **detect deepfake elements**.
 - A **confidence score** will be displayed, indicating the likelihood of manipulation.

-## API Integration
-This prototype provides an API that can be integrated into third-party applications for deepfake detection.
-Detailed API documentation will be available soon.

 ## Note
 🚀 This is a **prototype** and is still under development.
 Accuracy, speed, and real-world applicability will improve with further optimizations.